Alaska Labor Laws Guide

 The coverage continues for up to 18 months after the termination date in Alaska and is regulated by the Consolidated Omnibus Budget Reconciliation Act (COBRA).

-The law does not apply if the termination happened due to gross misconduct.
+The law doesn’t apply if the termination happened due to gross misconduct.

-It is also important to mention that the level of coverage may differ in that period.
+It’s also important to mention that the level of coverage may differ during that period.

 Record-keeping laws